ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 <br>
 This is a 1° horizontal resolution configuration with interannual forcing from 1 Jan 1958 to 31 Dec 2018.
 <br>
-To obtain it on <i>Gadi</i>, create a directory to store the model configuration.
-Navigate to this directory and clone the GitHub repo in it by running:
+To get it on <i>Gadi</i>, create a directory to store the model configuration.Navigate to this directory and clone the GitHub repo in it by running:
 <pre><code>git clone https://github.com/COSIMA/1deg_jra55_iaf.git</code></pre>
 <terminal-window>
     <terminal-line data="input">mkdir -p ~/access-om</terminal-line>